boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    * S-NSSAI to a dedicated IP address for each NF
    * S-NSSAI to a pool of IP addresses for global TN deployment
    * S-NSSAI to a subset of bits of an IP address
+   * Use a deterministic algorithm to map S-NSAAI to an IP subnet, prefix, or pools.
+For example, adaptations to the algorithm defined in {{?RFC7422}} may be considered.

    Mapping S-NSSAI to IP addresses makes IP addresses an identifier for eventual policy decisions in the Transport Network (e.g., Differentiated Services,